Opioid Use Disorder: These Treatments Are Available, Now

 - Buprenorphine-naloxone (Bunavail, Suboxone, Zubsolv)

 First-line maintenance after opioid withdrawal is often started with buprenorphine or methadone.
 In the U.S., methadone is a schedule II, highly regulated drug, and treatment usually involves going to a registered clinic for your daily dose.
-Buprenorphine, a class III medication, can be given in a doctor's office by certified and trained physicians.
+Licensed outpatient setting must also provide counseling.
+Methadone is also available from licensed inpatient hospitals, and any licensed provider can prescribe methadone for up to 72 hours in a supervised setting when deemed necessary and by following federal guidelines (21 CRF1306.07(b)).

 Naltrexone is not a scheduled drug as it is an antagonist and blocks euphoric actions only (it can cause no "high").
 Naltrexone might be an option for you if you are a highly motivated patient with milder symptoms of OUD and you can be reliably followed for medication compliance.
 However, clinical studies have shown greater effectiveness with methadone or buprenorphine treatment for OUD.